stevenhuyn/NBA-2K77/README.md

 #### Lack of instruction

 Players mentioned that without us telling them the controls, there would be no way to discover the mechanics of the game.
 In response, we implemented a simple tutorial which which guided the user through the controls and objectives of the game in an interactive manner.

 #### Difficulties with aiming

 We observed that users often committed to grappling balls, expecting it to hit, and then were often disappointed or frustrated when they missed the ball.

-# TODO: fix this! aim assist is not implemented as a cone

-There were several solutions that we came up with for making it easier to aim at balls.
-Firstly, we wanted to give users a larger margin of error.
-This was done by sending a larger hitbox in roughly a cone shape so that if the ball is under the reticle, the hook would move towards the ball.
-Secondly, we also experimented with giving the players feedback as to whether their hook would hit.
-This was achieved by changing the reticle colour when the hook would definitely hit the ball.
-These two methods combined turned out to feel significantly better.
+Since the core gameplay is based around near-constant fast and dynamic movement, aiming at small targets like the balls is particularly difficult.
+Additionally, we didn't want difficulties with aiming to be prominent as we did not consider it to be the core drive behind the game concept - that being skillful movement and flow.

+To solve this, we implemented an "aim assist" feature to improve aiming usability and decrease the chance of a player missing a ball and interrupting the flow of gameplay.

+This was implemented by first conducting a sphere cast, covering a fairly sizeable area in the general direction the player is looking, and checking if a ball is present.
+If this succeeds, the direction vector in which the player is looking is shifted a small amount of degrees (2-3) in the direction of the detected ball.
+(This number was chosen to match the size of the crosshair in the player's view).
+A raycast is then done in this direction to determine if the player has a direct line of sight to the ball.
+If this succeeds, the player's crosshair changes color to orange to clearly indicate that a shot hook would hit the target.
+If the player then fires a hook, the hook is aimed towards that point.

+After testing out this feature, we found that it greatly improved the general flow of the game, and extended it to apply to hoops as well.

 ### Grappling to hoop results in players orbiting the hoop